Veda Krishnamurthy: Early life

 She started her formal cricket training in the Karnataka Institute of Cricket in 2005 when she was 13.
 Realising her talent, the institute's director Irfan Sait urged Veda's father to shift her to Bengaluru to further hone her skills.
-The youngest daughter of a cable operator, her father moved from a small town in Karnataka's Chikkamagaluru to Bengaluru to help realise his daughter's dream of playing for the country one day.
+The youngest daughter of a cable operator, her father moved from a small town in Karnataka's Kaduru to Bengaluru to help realise his daughter's dream of playing for the country one day.
 She was initially trained at Karnataka Institute of Cricket at Bengaluru.